RBW (company): 2010–2014: Early Formation and Debut of Mamamoo

-2015–present: Merger into RBW, debut of Oneus and Onewe, and subsidiaries
+2015–2020: Merger into RBW, Subsidiaries & Debut of Oneus and Onewe

 In March 2015, WA Entertainment merged with Rainbow Bridge Agency to create an independent label RBW (acronym for Rainbow Bridge World).
 In September 2015, Yangpa signed with RBW.
 In December 2015, rapper Basick and Big Tray signed with RBW.

 In June 2016, Monday Kiz signed with RBW.
 On July 12, 2016, RBW debuted vocal group Vromance.

 On June 9, 2017, RBW confirmed that rock band M.A.S 0094 joined the label, as well as the changing of the band name to MAS (acronym for Make A Sound).

-In June 2018, RBW revealed that MAS would re-debut under the name "Onewe" and RBW BOYZ as "Oneus".
-Oneus debuted as a six-member group on January 9, 2019, and Onewe re-debuted on May 13.

-In October 2018, RBW debuted Jin-Ju as a soloist in South Korea and Vietnam.
+In May 2018, Jinju, the winner of Vietnam's Hidden Singer joined RBW as its first artist in Vietnam.
 In February 2020, RBW Vietnam debuted D1verse, the first Vietnamese musical group under a Korean label.

+On January 9, 2019, RBW debuted the six-member boy group Oneus.
+On May 13, boy band MAS made its re-debut as Onewe.
+Onewe and Oneus are considered to be brother groups, and share a history of collaborations, including a pre-debut single "Last Song" featuring all eleven members together.
+They also share real twin brothers, one in each group; Xion (the youngest in Oneus) and Dongmyeong (the keyboardist and lead vocal in Onewe).